Webinar

 But we tried to summarize it in 10 key takeaways.
 So, Michel has been talking a lot, I gave myself the great task to try to summarize it in 10 bullet points - let's go through them: So, what are the big benefits of server-guided data insertion?

-Michel: simplicity is always better.
-I was intrigued by the quote and actually we're doing that more and more now also here, like telling people guys to make it simpler, always better.
+Michel: Simplicity is always better.
+I was intrigued by the quote and actually we're doing that more and more now also here, like telling people - guys to make it simpler, it's always better.

 Willem: Yes, so simplicity is the first one.
 As engineering people, we love that.
-If you looked at the old ways of working with server-side ad insertion, you had to have these long manifests, if you were doing DVR for example, or if you had a long event.
+If you looked at the old ways of working with Server-Side Ad Insertion (SSAI), you had to have these long manifests, if you were doing DVR for example, or if you had a long event.
 So that is not needed anymore.
 You fill ads as you need, as we discussed, logically redistributing the responsibilities.

 Next benefit is Scalable - because the manifest becomes cashable by the CDN and the player takes care of the personalization and the experience, there is no hassle anymore with pre-saving capacity for the CDN.
 So again, a more logical redistribution, no central stitcher needed anymore.